maxint-rd/TM16xx/README.md

 - The pupular TM1638 LED & KEY module comes in a number of varieties.
 My version has some odd button wiring sequence: S1=KS1, S5=KS2, S2=KS3, S6=KS4, S3=KS5, S7=KS6, S4=KS7, S8=KS8
 - The TM1668 class has experimental support for using RGB LEDs on Grids 5-7.
 Some information about the wiring can be found in the example code.
 Most likely future versions will have a specific class for using RGB LEDs.
 The TM1680 has 8x24 outputs which sounds ideal for creating a 8x8 RGB matrix.
 Unfortunately these chips don't support individual LED brightness, only intensity of the whole display.
 - The WeMOS D1 mini Matrix LED Shield and the TM1640 Mini LED Matrix 8x16 by Maxint R&D have R1 on the right-top.
 Call setMirror(true) to reverse the x-mirrorring.
 - When using TM16xxButtons, the amount of memory used can become too large.
-To preserve RAM memory on smaller MCUs such as the ATtiny44A, the amount of buttons can be limited by setting the maximum in the TM16xxButtons.h header file:
+To preserve RAM memory on smaller MCUs such as the ATtiny44A, the number of buttons is limited to 8 on the ATtiny MCUs.
+This can be changed setting the maximum in the TM16xxButtons.h header file:
 ```C++
 #define TM16XX_BUTTONS_MAXBUTTONS 8   // Note: changing this define requires recompilation of the library
 ```